aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. Look at the `GET /locations/4/edit` route in `routes/locations.js`.
 This route supplies the current data to the form, ready for the user to edit it.
 2. Make a `getLocationById()` function, with an `id` parameter.
 3. Be sure the form is being populated correctly.
-If it's not working, you might like to try the same trouble-shooting strategies you used in Step 2.
-Can `.first()` help you here?
+    * If it's not working, you might like to try the same trouble-shooting strategies you used in Step 2
+    * Can `.first()` help you here?

 **Submit the form**

 4. Submitting the "Edit Location" form will send an HTTP POST request which will hit your `POST /locations/edit` route, in `routes/locations.js`.
 5. Make an `updateLocation()` function with an `updatedLocation` parameter.
 Or if you find yourself struggling with the `updatedLocation` (object) parameter, start by using `id`, `name` and `description` parameters instead.
     * UPDATE the `locations` table with the updated location details
-6. Be sure `res.redirect('/locations')` is inside your `.then` function.
-This will take the user back to the main locations page instead of leaving them on the page with the edit form.
+    * Be sure `res.redirect('/locations')` is inside your `.then` function, this will take the user back to the main locations page instead of leaving them on the page with the edit form

 ### 4. Add new events

 **Fix form**

 1. The "Add New Event" form needs a list of all the locations to put in the drop-down.
 Currently these are hard-coded, but we want them to come from the database (the days of the week are hard-coded too, but we're not going to change those).
 The `GET /events/add/:day` route in `routes/events.js` needs to obtain the list of locations from the database, and supply them to the form.
 2. You've already written a `getAllLocations()` function, now use it in your route.
-Does your form need the location descriptions?
+    * Does your form need the location descriptions?
 Will it work if you include them anyway (so that you don't need to change your function)?
     * Be sure `res.render('editEvent', viewData)` is inside your `.then` function

 **Submit the form**

 3. Submitting the "Add New Event" form will send an HTTP POST request which will hit your `POST /events/add` route, in `routes/events.js`.
 4. Make an `addNewEvent()` function, with an `event` parameter.
-5. Be sure to redirect to the `/schedule/:day` route from inside your `.then` function.
+    * Be sure to redirect to the `/schedule/:day` route from inside your `.then` function

 ### 5. Delete events

 1. Deleting an event will send an HTTP POST request which will hit your `POST /events/delete` route in `routes/events.js`.
-_Note that the "Edit event" page is currently displaying hard-coded details (you'll fix this in the next step).
-It is handling the id correctly though, so if you click "Edit event" on the "Slushie Apocalypse V" card, then the "Delete event" button will delete "Slushie Apocalypse V" (id 5) even though the displayed details are for "Slushie Apocalypse I"._
+    * Note that the "Edit event" page is currently displaying hard-coded details (you'll fix this in the next step), but it is handling the id correctly, so if you (for example) click "Edit event" on the "Slushie Apocalypse V" card, then the "Delete event" button should be able to delete "Slushie Apocalypse V" (id 5) even though the displayed details are for "Slushie Apocalypse I"
 2. Make a `deleteEvent()` function, with an `id` parameter.
-3. Be sure to redirect to the `/schedule/:day` route from inside your `.then` function.
+    * Be sure to redirect to the `/schedule/:day` route from inside your `.then` function

 ## Stretch